-Universe: The known universe is the number of existing homes in the U.S.-Mexico border area lacking access to safe drinking water in 2003 (98,515 homes).
+Universe: The known universe is the number of existing homes in the U.S.-Mexico border area lacking access to safe drinking water in 2003.
 The known universe was calculated from U.S. Census and the Mexican National Water Commission (CONAGUA) sources.

-Baseline: The baseline of 0 is referenced to FY 2003, when 0 of the 98,515 homes representing the known universe of homes lacking access to safe drinking water in 2003 had received access to safe drinking water as a result of project completions.
+Baseline: The number of homes (0) lacking access to safe drinking water in 2003 that had received access to safe drinking water as a result of project completions.